|

 - Des Moines's crime rate is lower than Mesa with a score of 5.0 compared to Mesa's 44.67.
 This means that Des Moines neighborhoods are safer than 5.0% of all U.S. neighborhoods, and Mesa neighborhoods are safer than 44.67%.

-- Air quality in Des Moines is good, and in Mesa it's good.
+- Air quality in Des Moines is Good, and in Mesa it's Good.

 - State licensing: When moving within Iowa, make sure to hire a company that is licensed by the Iowa Department of Transportation.
 Each household goods mover in the state should have an Iowa Motor Carrier (IOWAMC) Number, which means they’ve met minimum insurance and highway safety requirements.
 Make sure the moving company you use has a license before hiring.

-- State regulator: You can verify a Iowa moving license and its status through the state's public utilities commission.
+- State regulator: You can check the status of a Iowa moving license through the state's public utilities commission.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: State laws differ on mover insurance.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.

-- Moving checklist: Our moving checklist will help you have the peace of mind that you\'ve got everything covered.
+- Moving checklist: Our moving checklist will help you have the peace of mind that you've got everything covered.

 Where to live in Des Moines

-Now that you've decided to make the move to Hartford of the West, these are the best neighborhoods to move to in Des Moines.
+Ready to relocate to Hartford of the West?
+Here are some of the top neighborhoods to consider in Des Moines.

 Best neighborhoods for singles